How much will I earn in the emergency services?

 You can expect to start on a salary of around £22,000 in many of the key jobs in the emergency services.
 Depending on how your career progresses you could have significant pay increases to look forward to.
-For example, station managers in the fire service can earn up to £41,000, while a senior emergency planner with responsibility for leading planning in a large area could earn as much as £75,000 or more.
+For example, station managers in the fire service can earn up to £42,000, while a senior emergency planner could earn around £40,000 or more.

 Staff who work in high-cost areas, such as around London, receive extra pay.
-If you work in a frontline operational role, such as being a paramedic or emergency care assistant, you could receive additional unsocial hours payments worth up to 25% of your basic salary.
+If you work in a frontline operational role, such as being a paramedic or emergency care assistant, you could receive additional unsocial hours payments.

 - Senior paramedics and emergency services team leaders earn between around £26,000 and £35,000.

 - Consultant paramedics earn between £56,000 and £68,500.

 Salaries can vary between police services.
 There may be extra pay for overtime and for working in the London area.
 These allowances can add a significant amount to your salary; for example, if you join the Metropolitan Police as a new police constable, you could receive around £6,687 in London weighting and allowances in addition to a basic salary of £22,668.

 - The minimum starting pay for a police constable with no previous relevant experience is £19,000 and the maximum is £22,000.
 Some forces have opted to offer the maximum.
 Forces can also offer starting pay of around £22,000 where candidates have relevant experience or a policing qualification.

 - Police constables who have completed their initial training typically start on around £23,000.

 - A police inspector can earn up to around £50,000.